sandepal-org/mq01-ops/README.md

 small modifications.

 ### :closed_book: Single Node OpenShift
-We'll highlight when the tutorial instructions are different for Single Node OpenShift with :closed_book:.
-Only complete these sections if you are using SNO.
+You only need to complete sections marked with the :closed_book: icon if you are using SNO.

 ---